ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: settling_time

-    This channel-based attribute returns the maximum length of time from after  you make a connection until the signal flowing through the channel  settles.
+    This channel-based property returns the maximum length of time from after  you make a connection until the signal flowing through the channel  settles.
 The units are seconds. the greater value of the settling time and the value you specify as the  scan delay.